brunoamaral/johnny-five/README.md

 # johnny-five

+## No longer active

+I have moved on to using Home Assistant to handle automation. https://www.home-assistant.io/

+---

 Johnny Five is an API for your raspberrypi to interface with the Maker channel from IFTTT.

 The features so far are simple.
 He turns on a monitor, fires up kodi, turns on Philips Hue lights and reacts when I arrive or leave home.